 Our Treatment Approach

 CAPS takes a goal-focused and collaborative approach to counseling and mental health treatment.
 Essentially, we help students improve their lives by focusing on the change each individual person wants to make, and we then use our expertise to help them achieve it.
+We strive to provide immediate, meaningful care focused on what your needs are right from the very first session, and we have a range of follow up options available for you to choose based on your unique situation.

-Clients tell us that they usually need between just one session and up to a few months of sessions to reach their treatment goals, and they usually come in every other week during that time.
+Clients tell us that they usually need between just one session and up to a few months of sessions to reach their goals, and they usually come in every other week during that time.
 We have found that clients that are able to dedicate more time and energy to counseling outside of the sessions usually have quicker and better results.

 Scope of Practice